 - On behalf of NUCL, The University of Portland offers prizes and a scholarship for the best papers and works submitted, including the “Brass NUCL Award” for the hardest-hitting paper.

 - All whose work is chosen for NUCL will receive official record of their participation.

 Come back to this website frequently for up-to-date information about NUCL, the conference speaker, deadlines, and registration.
-Or please contact conference co-chairs Sarah Weiger and Genevieve Brassard at email@example.com.
+Or please contact conference chair Sarah Weiger at email@example.com.

 NUCL is sponsored by the Department of English; the Provost's Office, the College of Arts & Sciences; and the Dean of Admissions, all of the University of Portland

 "To talk in publick, to think in solitude, to read and to hear, to inquire, and to answer inquiries, is the business of a scholar." —Samuel Johnson, Chapter VIII, The History of Rasselas, Prince of Abissinia